 (2) If this subsection applies it prevents the bringing of proceedings and the imposition of penalties to the same extent that they would be prevented if the alleged offender had been convicted by a court of, and punished for, the alleged offence.

-[Section 175K inserted by No. 42 of 2004 s.
+[Section 175K inserted: No. 42 of 2004 s.
 129.]

 175L.
 No admission implied by payment